Click the links below for help with drug and alcohol addiction in Cambridgeshire

 Funding clients for outpatient treatment is more cost-effective as it means more people in need of treatment will receive the treatments they require to help the, recover.

-There may not be many cases of NHS funding inpatient treatment, although they may award some clients with partial funding to cover a proportion of their treatment costs.
+There may not be many cases of NHS funding inpatient treatment in Cambridgeshire, although they may award some clients with partial funding to cover a proportion of their treatment costs.

 Anyone seeking to apply for NHS funding should contact their GP to discuss their options, build good relationships with any healthcare and mental health professionals, and show a commitment to their recovery and document all the evidence they have which reinforces that commitment (e.g. attending therapy sessions).